sparkfirebot/sparkfirebot/README.md

-# Welcome
+# sparkfirebot
-You've probably came to rip the bot off.
-**All the code can be found on the [replit](https://replit.com/@sparkfire298/sparkfirebot) because GitHub doesn't like uploading bots**

-# If you attempt to clone the bot, please give me credit.
+**sparkfirebot is a multipurpose bot experiment.**

+# What happened to this repository?
+- I have taken it down because the bot kept getting stolen without credit

+# Is the bots code somewhere else?
+- No.